AntonioSoler/SolrToElastic/README.md

 24. Scroll to Children and select **app:shared**.
 25. Scroll to Children and select **cm:Aspect**.
 26. Scroll to Children and select **cm:docker-compose.yml**.
-27. Scroll to Aspects and verify that the _Confidental Aspect [Lisbon:ConfidentialAspect]_ is there. (_Note:_ Scroll to the top and notice that the Type is cm:content)
+27. Scroll to Aspects and verify that the _DossierAspect Aspect [Lisbon:DossierAspect]_ is there. (_Note:_ Scroll to the top and notice that the Type is cm:content)

 28. Click the Parent to go up, then click the Parent again to get to the Shared folder.